A generalization of Gabriel's Galois covering functors II: 2-categorical Cohen-Montgomery duality: Introduction

+of $\k$-categories that is $2$-natural in $\calB$ and $\calB'$. \end{enumerate} \end{thm} Note that the statements (1) and (2) above give affirmative answers to both questions (i) and (ii).
+We remark that the definition of {\em degree-preserving functors} (= 1-morphisms in $\GrCat$) given here is slightly weakened than that used in \cite{Asa-cover}, where degree-preserving functors were defined as strictly degree-preserving functors in the sense of this paper (see Definition \ref{dfn-graded-cat} (2), (3)).
+This would be the most important point to establish our 2-equivalences (see Remark \ref{rmk:necessity-weak} for the necessity of the weaker definition).
+The results of this paper are applied at least in papers \cite{Asa}, \cite{Asa-Ki} and \cite{Vo-Zv} so far.

-In this paper we extend these constructions to 2-equivalences of 2-categories.
-More precisely, (1) we define a 2-category $\Cat$ of small categories with $G$-actions and a 2-category $\GrCat$ of small $G$-graded categories; and (2) we extend the orbit category construction to a 2-functor $?/G\colon\Cat\to\GrCat$, and the smash product construction to a 2-functor $?\#G\colon\GrCat\to\Cat$; and (3) we show that they are mutual 2-quasi-inverses.
-In this paper we use the word {}``strictly 2-natural transformation'' to mean the 2-natural transformation in a usual sense (e.g., as in \cite{Bor,Ke-St}), and the word {}``2-natural transformation'' in a weak sense, i.e., we only require that the equalities defining the notion of usual 2-natural transformations hold up to natural isomorphisms.
+For general 2-categorical notions we refer the reader to \cite{Bor} or \cite{Ke-St}.
+In this paper 2-categories are strict 2-categories, and we use the word {}``strictly 2-natural transformation'' to mean the 2-natural transformation in a usual sense (e.g., as in \cite{Bor,Ke-St}), and the word {}``2-natural transformation'' in a weak sense, i.e., we only require that the equalities defining the notion of usual 2-natural transformations hold up to natural isomorphisms.
 Thus we use the word {}``2-quasi-inverse'' in a weak sense (although in fact a half of the equalities to define this notion hold strictly).

 The paper is organized as follows.
-In section 1 we define the 2-category $\Cat$.
-In section 2 we recall fundamental facts about $G$-covering functors from \cite{Asa-cover}.
-In section 3 we recall the definition and characterizations of orbit category from \cite{Asa-cover}.
-In section 4 we define the 2-category $\GrCat$.
-We remark that the definition of degree-preserving functors given here is slightly weakened than that used in \cite{Asa-cover}.
-In section 5 we recall fundamental facts about smash products from \cite{Asa-cover}.
-In section 6 we extend the orbit category construction and the smash product construction to 2-functors $?/G$ and $?\#G$, respectively, and give the precise statement of the main result.
-In particular, it is stated that $?/G$ is strictly 2-adjoint to $?\#G$.
+In sections 2 and 3 we define the 2-category $\Cat$ and the 2-category $\GrCat$, respectively.
+In sections 4, 5 and 6 we recall from \cite{Asa-cover} fundamental facts about $G$-covering, the definition and characterizations of orbit categories, and fundamental facts about smash products, respectively.
+In section 7 we extend the orbit category construction and the smash product construction to 2-functors $?/G$ and $?\#G$, respectively, and give the precise statement of the main result.
+We also give a characterization of $G$-covering functors that {\em induce degree-preserving functors} (Definition \ref{dfn:induce-degree-preserving}).
+Section 8 is devoted to the proof of the main theorem.
+Finally, in section 9 we characterize equivalences in the 2-categories $\Cat$ and $\GrCat$.